pmcclay/hc05_baudat/README.md

 ### connecting to Digispark-like ATtiny85 boards

+RX (from HC-05 TX) on pin 2.
+Because INT0.
+TX (to HC-05 RX) on pin 0.

 ## mega tiny
 This sketch compiles for "typical" ATmega boards, like UNO & friends, and for Digispark ATtiny85 boards.